Volumes and distributions for random unimodular complex and quaternion lattices: Introduction

 denote the corresponding lattice.
 The Minkowski-Hlawka theorem tells us that for large $d$, there exists lattices such that the shortest vectors have length proportional to $\sqrt{d}$.
 By the Minkowski convex body theorem this is also the maximum possible order of magnitude of the shortest vectors; see e.g. \cite{CS99}.
 Siegel \cite{Si45} introduced the notion of a random lattice, and was able to show that for large dimension $d$, a random lattice will typically achieve the Minkowski-Hlawka bound.

 The construction of Siegel of a random lattice requires first the specification of the unique invariant measure for the matrix group $\mathrm{SL}_N(\R)$; each such matrix is interpreted as having columns forming a basis $\mathcal{B}$.
-One also requires the fact that the quotient space $\mathrm{SL}_N(\R)/\mathrm{SL}_N(\Z)$ can be identified with the lattice $\mathcal{L}$, and that this quotient space has finite volume with respect to the invariant measure.
+One also requires the fact that the quotient space $\mathrm{SL}_N(\R)/\mathrm{SL}_N(\Z)$ can be identified with the set of lattices, and that this quotient space has finite volume with respect to the invariant measure.

 In a recent work \cite{Fo16} by one of the present authors, a viewpoint from random matrix theory was taken on the computation of volumes associated with $\mathrm{SL}_N(\R)$, and this led to a Monte Carlo procedure to generate random lattices in the sense of Siegel.
 In low dimensions $d=2$, $3$ and $4$ there are fast exact lattice reduction algorithms to find the shortest lattice vectors \cite{Se01,NS04} -- the case $d=2$ is classical being due to Lagrange and Gauss; see e.g. \cite{Br12}.
 These were implemented in dimensions two and three to obtain histograms of the lengths and their mutual angles; in dimension two the exact functional forms were obtained by integration over the fundamental domain.
 For general $d$, it was shown how a mean value theorem derived by Siegel in \cite{Si45} implies the exact functional form of the distribution $P_{\mathrm{short}}(t)$ of the length of the shortest vector for general $d$,